kr4g/Klotho/README.md

     This means that, for example, note lists can be generated, edited, and merged freely with changes appearing in realtime from within your running `AlloLib` app—*no need to close and re-run the application when making changes to your scores.*

     See VS Code integration section for more details.

 ---

+## AlloPy Package Structure

+The `AlloPy` Python package is composed of five modules ruled by the five daemons of music composition and synthesis:  *Chronos, Tonos, Topos, Aikous,* and *Skora*.

+Each of the five modules contains a base module named after itself as well as various other submodules that specialize in some aspect of their general domain (e.g., `Tonos` contains a base module `tonos.py` with basic pitch/frequency tools as well as other submodules, such as `scales.py`, dedicated to specific pitch- and frequency-based operations).

+#### Five Modules, Five Daemons:

+### `Chronos`

+***Lord of Time:***  *knower of all things temporal*

+(description)

+### `Tonos`

+***Teacher of Tones:***  *zygós of pitch and frequency*

+(description)

+### `Topos`

+***Master of Music Mysterium:***  *your mentor in Musimathics*

+The `Topos` is the most abstract and, thus, most mysterious of the `AlloPy` modules and is the only one that does not work with music or sound synthesis materials directly—that is, if you so desire.
+Instead, The `Topos` deals with the abstract topology, the [`Topos`](https://link.springer.com/book/10.1007/978-3-0348-8141-8) of Music.

+The `topos.py` base module contains a multitude of abstract "puzzle" functions deeply inspired by Category Theory, Topology, and abstract algebra in general.
+These functions are data-type agnostic and work entirely in a functional, LISP-like paradigm inspired by the [OpenMusic](https://openmusic-project.github.io/) software implemented in Common LISP.

+Every `topos.py` function is inherently recursive and all work with the same input and output type—the tuple.
+This means that outputs can be feedback into inputs and/or routed to the inputs of other functions, etc., allowing for the construction of highly complex abstract structures from very simple base operations.

+The `Topos` module, like the other `AlloPy` modules, also contains specialized submodules such as formal grammars, including basic rewrite rule generation and a library of ancient [graphemes](https://en.wikipedia.org/wiki/Grapheme)—useful when working with categorical, algebraic abstractions.

+Consult The Topos for guidance and you will receive it, but know that The Topos speaks and answers only in riddle.
+Though, in solving the riddle, will you ultimately attain the answer to your question.

+### `Aikous`

+***Goddess of Perception and Practicality:*** *the threader of musical algebra and synthesis reality*

+(description)

+### `Skora`

+***The Scribe:***  *keeper of scores, numen of notation*

+(description)

+---